Fraunhofer-IESE/Daccord/docs/Realisierung/Architekturkonzept/decomposition.md

 **The service layer contains four components:**

-> In this section, whenever a component's functionality includes _"manage X"_, it implies offering functions to _"create, retrieve, update, and delete X"_.

 - The <kbd>Grant Service</kbd> component is responsible for managing the storage of grant permissions.
     - Exposed functionalities:
         - create grant requests, approve grant requests, retrieve grants, and revoke grants;